-Each school qualifying for points must meet requirements for A, B or C.
+Each school qualifying for points must meet requirements for A or- B-or-C.

-- A. College and Career Readiness Performance Index (CCRPI) scores are above the average posted on DCA's website.
-Only scores posted since the 2018 CCRPI update qualify under this section. - Schools with three years of published CCRPI scores must use a three-year average. - Schools with only two years of published CCRPI scores may use a two-year average.
-Schools with only one year of published CCRPI scores may use one-year data. - Schools serving grades that span multiple Grade Clusters as defined by Georgia Department of Education (Elementary, Middle, and High School) must have a CCRPI score greater than the lowest score of the multiple clusters. - B. School receives 2018 or more recent "Beating the Odds" designation - C. School meets both of the following: - Average year-over-year change in CCRPI score between 2015 and 2019 is positive (excluding changes between 2017 and 2018, due to CCRPI methodology adjustment). - Average CCRPI score over the same time period is in the top 75% of all statewide average scores for the grade cluster.
+- A. College and Career Readiness Performance Index (CCRPI) scores are at or above the 50th percentileaverage posted on DCA's website.
+For the 2026 Competitive Rounds, Oonly scores posted since the 20232018 CCRPI update qualify under this section.
+For the 2027 Competitive Rounds, only scores posted since the 2024 CCRPI update qualify under this section. - Schools with three years of published CCRPI scores must use a three-year average. - Schools with only two years of published CCRPI scores may use a two year average.
+Schools with only one year of published CCRPI scores may use one-year data. - Schools serving grades that span multiple Grade Clusters as defined by Georgia Department of Education (Elementary, Middle, and High School) must use their lowest CCRPI cluster score for qualification.
+For example, if a school is both a Middle and High School, and the Middle School CCRPI score is lower than the High School CCRPI score, the Applicant must use the Middle School CCRPI score. must have a CCRPI score greater than the lowest score of the multiple clusters. - For instances in which schools do not have data for Option A, the Applicant may use scores of the applicable grade cluster for the school district.
+If the schools serve multiple grade clusters, the Applicant must use the lowest CCRPI score for the applicable grade cluster for the school district. - B. School receives 20242018 or more recent "Beating the Odds" designation, as posted by the Governor's Office of Student Achievement.

+C. School meets both of the following:

+- Average year-over-year change in CCRPI score between 2015 and 2019 is positive (excludingchanges between 2017 and 2018, due to CCRPI methodology adjustment). - Average CCRPI score over the same time period is in the top 75% of all statewide average scoresfor the grade cluster.